traverseda/yeet/README.md

 Features

  * Run javascript during your crawls
- * Resumable sessions
  * Easy to extend and customize
  * It also works nicely as a python library, cli commands are thin wrappers around actual python functions
- * WARC-like archiving (archive to sqlite file that follows WARC guidelines)
+ * WARC-like archiving (archive to sqlite file that has similar record structure)
- * Warc-archiving (archive to actual warc files)

 # ToDo